tengge1/ShadowEditor/README.md

 ## v0.5.2 is Coming Soon

 1. MongoDB user and password configuration.
 2. Documentation changed from gitbook to gitee wiki.
+[See Detail](https://gitee.com/tengge1/ShadowEditor/wikis/pages)
 3. Use JSON web tokens (JWT) for user authentication.

 ## v0.5.1 has Released